refractionPOINT/lce_doc/dr.md

         pass
 ```

-More complex actions, loaded by URL (like the old Hunter in the Capabilities system) are available, examples to follow.
-To load one, simple put the file URL in the `Action` section instead of a lambda.
+More complex actions, loaded by URL are available.
+To load one, simple put the file URL in the `action` section
+instead of a lambda.
 The file must contain a class named the same name as the file.
-This class must have a prototype like this:
+This class must have a prototype
+like this:

 ```python
 class SomeHunter( object )